archivesunleashed/archivesunleashed.org/content/get-involved/index.md

 ## Newsletter Subscription

-The Archives Unleashed Project is pleased to offer a quarterly newsletter to highlight the most up to date project news.
-Interested in hearing more about AUT and AUK updates, news, announcements, and upcoming events?
+The Archives Unleashed Project is pleased to offer a quarterly newsletter to highlight the most up-to-date project news.
+Interested in hearing more about updates to the Toolkit and Cloud, news, announcements, and upcoming events?
 You can sign up by clicking [here](http://eepurl.com/dfpU7j) or filling out the form below.

 Previous issues are accessible below.